ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/telecons/gstlal_telecon_2014_09_24.md

 [TOC]

-Agenda
+\section agenda Agenda

-1. Optimization efforts
+- Optimization efforts
-2. S6VSR3Replay
+- S6VSR3Replay
-3. AOB

-Attendance
-Chad, Chris P., Cody, Duncan, Ian, Kent, Laleh (minutes), Larne, Les, Maddie, Patrick Brady, Ryan, Stephen P.,  Surabhi, Tjonnie, UWM

-Minutes
-1. Optimization efforts
+\subsection optimazationefforst Optimization efforts

+\section minutes Minutes

 Chad: It’s computationally expensive to up-sample from 128 to 1024.
 It might sound counterintuitive but it might cost less to use higher sample rate in the second slice.
 We might have to add some code to control how the time-slice decomposition is done for high-mass signals, maybe simply just specifying minimum sample rate but probably something more than that to balance the cost of resampling versus the cost of filtering at higher sample rate.